Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Separability

-This fact can be intuitively argued from the observation that each Pauli matrix divides the total, $2^k$-dimensional Hilbert space into two sub-spaces of the same dimension, each corresponding to the $+1$ or $-1$ eigenvalues.
+This fact can be intuitively argued from the observation that each Pauli matrix divides the total $2^k$-dimensional Hilbert space into two sub-spaces of the same dimension, each corresponding to the $+1$ or $-1$ eigenvalues.
 The $k$-tuple then identifies a $1$-dimensional subspace at the intersection of the corresponding eigenspaces for $U_{(1)}, \ldots, U_{(k)}$.

 \Cref{fact:kPauli} requires the $k$-qubit Pauli matrices to be independent and pairwise commuting.
 It is straightforward to check independence by ensuring that multiplying any combination of the $k$ matrices together does not yield the $\I^k$ term.
-Pairwise commutativity can also be directly determined using the following fact.
+Pairwise commutativity can also be directly determined using the following fact, which follows immediately from the fact that distinct Pauli matrices from $\{X,Y,Z\}$ anticommute.